 Provides clients an opportunity to sample a particular job of interest.
 Evaluations assess the client’s capabilities, if the goal is realistic, and whether training should continue in the chosen career path.
 This allows clients to experience several job sites, each lasting only a few days.

-Services may include such tasks as: assisting the consumer purchasing appropriate work clothing, purchasing gas cards and/or transportation vouchers, and assisting consumer access to other community resources.
+Services may include such tasks as: assisting the consumer with purchasing appropriate work clothing, purchasing gas cards and/or transportation vouchers, and assisting consumer access to other community resources.

 Specialized training in obtaining work behaviors necessary to gain and maintain employment in the community.
 Program includes proper work habits, social skills, quantity/quality of work, hygiene, acceptance of supervision, and safety awareness.